rohe/oidctest/docs/OIDCtesting/OPtest/web.rst

 BASE_URL
 ++++++++

-*passed on to a test tool instace*
-The base from which the urls, that the test instance (as an RP) publishes, are constructed.
+*passed on to the configuration of a test tool instance* The base from which the urls, that the test instance (as an RP) publishes, are constructed.
 This includes claims like *redirect_uris*, *jwks_uri*, *tos_url*, *logo_uri*, *client_uri*, *policy_uri*, *sector_identifier_uri* and possibly